tireddy2/jose-hybrid-encrypt/draft-ra-cose-hybrid-encrypt.md

 * The parameter "y" MUST be present and contains the y coordinate for the Elliptic Curve point encoded using the base64url {{?RFC4648}} encoding.
 This parameter is not present for "X25519".
 * The parameter "d" MUST be present for private keys and contains the Elliptic Curve Algorithm private key encoded using the base64url encoding.
 This parameter MUST NOT be present for public keys.

 In Table 2, "A128KW" and "A256KW" are AES Key Wrap with 128-bit key and 256-bit key respectively.
 Encryption of the plaintext is accomplished with AES symmetric key cryptography.
+In Table 2, 'ES' indicates that the traditional key agreement process is performed using an ephemeral key on the sender's side, and for each key agreement operation, the sender will generate a new ephemeral key.

 The specification allows a small number of "known good" PQ/T hybrid algorithms listed in Table 2 instead of allowing arbitrary combinations of traditional and PQC algorithms.
 It follows the recent trend in protocols to only allow a small number of "known good" configurations that make sense, instead of allowing arbitrary combinations of individual configuration choices that may interact in dangerous ways.